-What’s on Zelensky’s schedule?
+What’s on Zelensky’s schedule during his visit to the US?

 4.30pm ET – Mr Biden and Mr Zelensky will hold a joint press conference

-Evening ET – Mr Zelensky is then expected to address a joint session in Congress on the evening.
+7.30pm ET – Mr Zelensky will then address a joint session in Congress after accepting an invitation from House Speaker Nancy Pelosi.

 Join our new commenting forum